Thegreatsura/portwitch/README.md

 # 🔮 portwitch

 Which process is blocking this port?
-Ask portwitch.
+Ask `portwitch`.

+With `portwitch` you can quickly find the process blocking a specific port and kill it.

 [![asciicast](https://asciinema.org/a/782916.svg)](https://asciinema.org/a/782916)